carlosresu/atcd/README.md

 **Codename:** `atcd`

-This mini-toolset scrapes the WHO ATC website (https://www.whocc.no/atc_ddd_index/) and produces clean CSVs you can use in downstream pipelines.
+This mini-toolset scrapes the WHO ATC website (https://www.whocc.no/atc_ddd_index/) and produces clean Parquet snapshots (with CSV mirrors for debugging) you can use in downstream pipelines.
 It:

 - Crawls the ATC hierarchy **recursively** from each top-level root (A, B, C, …, V)
 - Extracts **all levels (1–5)**, including Level‑5 DDD/UoM/Adm.R when present